-Well-known as one of the top international education providers in the U.S., SU Abroad is a longstanding part of the SU experience.
+Well-known as one of the top international education providers in the U.S., Syracuse Abroad is a longstanding part of the Syracuse experience.
 With over 100 programs in 60 countries, nearly half of all students go abroad during their time at Syracuse.
 Sociology majors have studied abroad in Santiago, London, and Istanbul.

 Life After Syracuse UniversityLink